Our mission at Founders Pledge extends beyond giving. We advocate for ways to do immense good, and sometimes, this extends beyond donations.

 - Racial Equity and Philanthropy: Disparities in Funding for Leaders of Color Leave Impact on the Table - Recent research by Echoing Green and Bridgespan that looks at the role of race in problems philanthropists address, and the significance of race when it comes to how philanthropists identify leaders and find solutions.

 - From Generosity to Justice: A New Gospel of Wealth - Ford Foundation President Darren Walker convenes important voices in philanthropy to ask, and offer answers to, a vital question: If there’s a continuum between generosity and justice, how do we push our work closer to the latter?

-- Read and contribute to crowdsourced resources - two we’ve found are the Antiracist Allyship Starter Pack from Tatum Dorrell, Matthew Herndon and Jourdan Dorrell, and Anti-Racism for Beginners from Melyssa Griffin.
+- Read and contribute to crowdsourced resources: Two we've found are Antiracist Allyship Starter Pack from Tatum Dorrell, Matthew Herndon and Jourdan Dorrell, and Anti-Racism for Beginners from Melyssa Griffin.

 - Funding Social Movements: How mass protest makes an impact - A report by Anyi Institute supported by our friends at Open Philanthropy Project looks at how to measure the impact of mass protest movements.

 - How to Protest Safely During a Pandemic: An article in VICE with tips for protesting safely during the pandemic.